 Some of the puzzles from The 7th Guest appeared in the compilation title Uncle Henry's Playhouse which famously sold fewer than 30 copies in the United States.

-A sequel entitled The 11th Hour was released in 1995.
+A sequel, titled The 11th Hour, was released in 1995.
 Featuring a darker and more "mature" story, the game's development was plagued by internal strife at Trilobyte.
-Upon its release, the game sold relatively poorly, believed to be due, in part, by the popularity of Myst, but also due to its initial lack of support for Windows '95.
+Upon its release, the game sold relatively poorly, believed to be due, in part, by the popularity of Myst, but also due to its initial lack of support for Windows 95.